Warning! There have been changes to the course - please refer to the transition information

 The new degree structure to be implemented from 2020 includes new subjects, updated subjects (which have changed titles) and changes to the recommended sequence of subjects to ensure that students are able to progress with a full-time enrolment.
 This last change has resulted in some subjects being recommended in a different year level.

-Students admitted to the Bachelor of Education (Secondary Education) (English Education) prior to 2020 who need to undertake new subjects will not be disadvantaged by these changes.
+Students admitted to the Bachelor of Education (Secondary Education) (Humanities and Social Sciences - Geography) prior to 2020 who need to undertake new subjects will not be disadvantaged by these changes.
 Those who have been following the recommended study pattern for their Major will not have their degree lengthened as a result of these changes.

 Transitional arrangements for existing students will depend upon: